jontrulson/conquest/README.md

 and Sun/Oracle Solaris.

 These have not been tested in a while, so if there are problems, please feel free to send patches.
-If they work, I'd love to know.
+If they still work, I'd love to know.

-The last release of conquest in 2010 also supported the conquest client on MS Windows systems (XP and Windows 7) using MinGW.
+The last release of conquest in 2010 also supported the conquest client (only) on MS Windows systems (XP and Windows 7) using MinGW.
 This has also not been tested in a while, but I plan to support this again later.

 ### Building Conquest